adivakaruni/adivakaruni.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a post-doctoral research fellow in Economics at the [University of Bergen](https://www.uib.no/econ] ), Norway.
+I am a post-doctoral researcher in Economics at the [University of Bergen](https://www.uib.no/econ] ), Norway.

 I work primarily on topics spanning: